abhinavtripathy/VideVision/README.md

 # VideVision @ HackHolyoke

-## Prize:Salesforce sponsor prize for best use of their cloud
+## Prize: Salesforce sponsor prize for best use of their cloud

 Having an eye watch over you, when you aren't watching.